-Different papers will tear in varying ways, however, the principals stay largely the same.
+Different papers will tear in varying ways, however, the principles stay largely the same.
 Handmade papers often have coarse paper fibers, giving a more unusual and textured torn edge, for instance.
-The individual nuances of each piece of paper lend to the individual nature of the technique.
+The individual nuances of each piece of paper lend to the organic nature of the technique.

-When you're tearing a frame around an image, drawing, or stamp, be sure to leave yourself plenty of extra space.
-This will allow you to go back and even up any wobbles or irregularities without spoiling the image.
+When you're tearing around an image, drawing, or stamp, be sure to leave yourself plenty of extra space.
+This will allow you to go back and even up any irregularities without spoiling the image.

 Use a Water Guide

-Paint a line of water along the piece of paper where you want it to be torn.
-Leave it for a couple of minutes to sink into the fibers and then tear along the wet strip.
-The tear will follow the water-soaked paper, almost like magic.
+If you need your tear to be neat and precise, paint a line of water along the piece of paper where you want it to be torn.
+Let the water sit for a couple of minutes to sink into the fibers and then tear along the wet strip.
+The tear will follow the water-soaked line, almost like magic.